Seasonal Maintenance of Bark Potty Pads: Winter to Summer Care

 Avoiding Drafty Zones

 Strong indoor drafts can create uneven conditions that negatively affect the performance of bark pads.
-Try placing the potty pad in a stable temperature zone where airflow remains consistent.
+Try placing the potty pad in a stable temperature zone with consistent airflow.
 Using weatherstripping or door sweeps can also help seal out drafts.
 By making sure your dog’s potty station stays in a well-regulated area, you support the longevity of dog potty mats and ensure daily comfort for your pet.

 Adjusting Cleaning Frequency